FasterXML/smile-format-specification/smile-specification.md

 ### Version history

 * Current: 1.0.4 (12-May-2013)
 * First official: 1.0.0 (12-Sep-2010)
 * First draft: (24-Jun-2010)

 ### Update history

+* 2020-10-24: Minor clarification on encoding of 32-bit IEEE floating point value
 * 2016-02-23: Minor clarification on acceptable lengths for long non-shared names (different minimum for ascii, non-ascii)
 * 2015-12-10: Add Appendix B, list of known implementations
 * 2014-05-21: Fixed a typo: end-of-string marker is `0xFC` and NOT `0xFE` as stated in one place.
 * 2014-03-28: Added improvement ideas for possible chunked variants of binary data, Strings.
 * 2013-05-12: Important document fix: value codes 0xE8 and 0xEC were mixed in document (Java and C codecs implement correctly) -- bumped version to 1.0.4 to signify this clarification. (big thanks to `gbooker@github` for pointing out this discrepancy)
 * 2013-03-06: Fixed a minor flaw in description of Zigzag encoding (multiply by two, not one)
 * 2012-02-21: Added description of zigzag-encoding for VInts
 * 2011-11-29: Clarified that values 0xF0 - 0xF7 are "reserved for future use" in value mode (but used in key mode)
 * 2011-07-27: Fixed 2 erroneous references to "5 MSB" which should be "5 LSB" (thanks Pierre!)
 * 2011-07-15: Formatting improvements; add a note about recommended MIME Type for Smile encoded data
 * 2011-02-16: Fix a minor typo in section 2.3 ("Short Unicode names"); range 0xF8 - 0xFE is NOT used for encoding
 * 2010-09-12: Mark as 1.0.0; add some future plan notes.
 * 2010-08-26: Rearrange token byte values to make better use of 0xF8 - 0xFF area for framing.
 * 2010-08-20: Remove references to initially planned in-frame compression; add one more header flag, extend version info to 4 bits

 ## External Considerations